 Digital twins offer the promise to develop, test, and validate potential personalized solutions for heart rhythm care that are unique to a given individual and their myocardial substrate.
 Early studies have been promising.
 However, there are significant challenges from several different areas including operational, computational, and efficacy.
 This session will engage in discussing whether digital twins will become a foundational core of EP care or remain a fantasy.

-03:45 PM (EDT)
+03:45 PM (EST)

-– 04:30 PM (EDT)
+– 04:30 PM (EST)

 Top 5 AbstracX